 This is a slightly more affordable option, from QOR, whose fitness and cycling focus mean these have some concealable, reflective elements along with the travel-friendly features.

 Along with the regular 5-pocket jean style, they’ve got an additional zippered pocket in back, along a semi-concealed seam where it’s a little trickier to see than a regular zipper would be.
 I’d like it to be completely invisible, but it’s a lot better than others I’ve seen.

-The fabric is just a bit noisier than others, and feels more synthetic than some, but it was otherwise quite nice.
-It’s also the lightest of the options listed here, and great for summer weather.
+The fabric is just a bit noisier than others, and feels more synthetic than most I’ve tried, but it was otherwise quite functional.
+It’s also one of the lightest of the options listed here, and great for summer weather.
 It has 4-way stretch, and the new version (currently called the V2) has a clever elastic waistband that doesn’t look at all like the weird-looking elastic waistband that hiking pants are so infamously known for using, as they managed to make it completely invisible.
-The pockets are a little on the small side, but still usable, and it has quite a slim fit, so go a size up if you’re between sizes.
+The pockets are a little on the small side, and it has quite a slim fit, so definitely go a size up if you’re between sizes.
 It’s really just the appearance, and the slick, shiny, swooshy fabric that made me save this one as more of a workout item than something for everyday use.